ErnoMitrovic/WebSeekers/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# 📝 Planning <a name = "planning"></a>
-## Sprint planning
-All sprints are one week long.
-Sprint planning takes place at the beginning of the week.
-## Sprint review and retro
-Sprint review and sprint retro occur at the end of each week when deliverables are sent to professors.

 # 🤝🏻 Collaborators <a name = "collaborators"></a>
 ### ITESM (Mexico) & ITA (Brazil)
 - Caio Graca Gomes              - (ITA)